jigs1996/v7-docs/content/guides/testing/api_tests.md

 Tests that create database records need cleanup between runs to ensure isolation.
 The `testUtils.db().truncate()` hook migrates the database and truncates all tables after each test.

+See also: [Database testing utilities](./resetting_state_between_tests.md) for additional methods like migrations and seeders.

 ```ts title="tests/functional/auth/signup.spec.ts"
 import { test } from '@japa/runner'
 import testUtils from '@adonisjs/core/services/test_utils'